regisphilibert/wp-jumpstart/README.md

 ```

 ## src/
-src files processing is using phil--grunt: [GitHub](url)
+src files processing is using phil--grunt: [GitHub](https://github.com/regisphilibert/phil--grunt)
 It drops everything in a dist/ directory.
-See Gruntfile.js
+You can check out the Gruntfile.js for more information.

+### SCSS
+It is built for scss so grunt-contrib-sass is included on package.json

+### Less
+Why not.
+The grunt code is commented in Gruntfile.js but ready to use.
+All you have to do is
+1. `npm install grunt-contrib-less --save-dev`
+2. `npm uninstall grunt-contrib-sass --save-dev` would make sense.
+2. Comment/Uncomment Gruntfiles scss/less lines.
+3. Create `src/less` directory and add your less files in it!

+## Helpers
+Everything is block commented here: `inc/helpers.php`

 ## Bundles